kaverip98/Capstone_RAG_Project_Group25/README.md

 LLM Abilities Evaluation
 Additionally, evaluation will draw upon the fundamental abilities defined in the RGB benchmark and their corresponding metrics:

+•	Accuracy: {Noise Robustness, Information Integration}
+o	Uses exact matching approach: If the generated text contains an exact match of the answer, it is considered as a correct answer

+●	Rejection Rate: {Negative Rejection}
+o	LLM should output the specific content “I can not answer the question because of insufficient information in documents” (we use instruction to inform the model) o	If the model generates this content, it indicates a successful rejection

+●	Error Detection Rate: {Counterfactual Robustness}
+o	LLM should output the specific content “There are factual errors in the provided documents” (we use instruction to inform the model)
+If the model generates this content, it indicates the model has detected erroneous information in document

+●	Error Correction Rate: If the model generates correct answer then it is capable of correcting errors in documents

 References
 ● Research Paper: Benchmarking Large Language Models in Retrieval-Augmented